Singulation: Tree walking

-This simple protocol leaks considerable information because anyone able to eavesdrop on the tag reader alone can determine all but the last bit of a tag's serial number.
+This simple protocol leaks considerable information because anyone able to eavesdrop on the tag reader alone may be able to determine all but the last bit of a tag's serial number.
 Thus a tag can be (largely) identified so long as the reader's signal is receivable, which is usually possible at much greater distance than simply reading a tag directly.
 Because of privacy and security concerns related to this, the Auto-ID Labs have developed two more advanced singulation protocols, called Class 0 UHF and Class 1 UHF, which are intended to be resistant to these sorts of attacks.
 These protocols, which are based on tree-walking but include other elements, have a performance of up to 1000 tags per second.

 The tree walking protocol may be blocked or partially blocked by RSA Security's blocker tags.

 ALOHA

 The first offered singulation protocol is the ALOHA protocol, originally used decades ago in ALOHAnet and very similar to CSMA/CD used by Ethernet.
 These protocols are mainly used in HF tags.
 In ALOHA, tags detect when a collision has occurred, and attempt to resend after waiting a random interval.
 The performance of such collide-and-resend protocols is approximately doubled if transmissions are synchronised to particular time-slots, and in this application time-slots for the tags are readily provided for by the reader.
 ALOHA does not leak information like the tree-walking protocol, and is much less vulnerable to blocker tags, which would need to be active devices with much higher power handling capabilities in order to work.
 However when the reader field is densely populated, ALOHA may make much less efficient use of available bandwidth than optimised versions of tree-walking.
 In the worst case, an ALOHA protocol network can reach a state of congestion collapse.
 The Auto-ID consortium is attempting to standardise a version of an ALOHA protocol which it calls Class 0 HF.
 This has a performance of up to 200 tags per second.